goccy/bigquery-emulator/README.md

 Application Options:
       --project=        specify the project name
-      --port=           specify the port number (default: 9050) --database=       specify the database file
+      --dataset=        specify the dataset name
-      --data-from-yaml= specify the path to the YAML file that contains the initial data -v, --version         print version
+      --port=           specify the port number (default: 9050) --log-level=      specify the log level (debug/info/warn/error) (default: error) --log-format=     sepcify the log format (console/json) (default: console) --database=       specify the database file if required. if not specified, it will be on memory --data-from-yaml= specify the path to the YAML file that contains the initial data -v, --version         print version